Venkat77805/template-in-Flask-React/README.md

 Database: SQLite (for local development)

 **Highlights**
-Modular code structure using Flask Blueprints
+Modular code organization with Flask Blueprints

-RESTful API design with proper error handling
+RESTful API design with error handling

 Automated tests for all comment-related endpoints